William Shakespeare's Julius Caesar: Production

-Producer John Houseman says the film was made because Laurence Olivier's 1944 production of Henry V had been a success.
-MGM's head of production Dore Schary offered the project to Houseman, who said he wanted Joseph L. Mankiewicz to direct because he thought he and William Wyler were "probably the two best dialogue directors in the business" and that Mankiewicz was "younger and more flexible."
+John Houseman says the film was made because Laurence Olivier's 1944 production of Henry V had been a success.
+MGM's head of production, Dore Schary, offered the project to Houseman, who said he wanted Joseph L. Mankiewicz to direct because he thought he and William Wyler were "probably the two best dialogue directors in the business" and that Mankiewicz was "younger and more flexible."

 Houseman did not want to use an all-British cast.
 "I'd done a lot of Shakespeare in America," he said.
 "If it was going to be cast all-English, it should be an English picture, made in England and we might as well forget about it."

-Houseman says MGM wanted to make the film in color but he and Mankiewicz refused, "partly because we wanted people to relate to the newsreels, to the Fascist movements in Europe, which were still relevant" and also because they would be "using a lot of the Quo Vadis sets, and it seemed idiotic to invite comparison with Quo Vadis."
+Houseman says MGM wanted to make the film in color but he and Mankiewicz refused, "partly because we wanted people to relate to the newsreels, to the fascist movements in Europe, which were still relevant" and also because they would be "using a lot of the Quo Vadis sets, and it seemed idiotic to invite comparison with Quo Vadis."

-Though Houseman originally intended to shoot the film in Italy, production ultimately took place in Los Angeles instead.
-Many of the sets and costumes were repurposed from Quo Vadis (1951), with several setpieces deconstructed, flown from Rome to California, and rebuilt on MGM's Culver City studio backlot.
+Though Houseman originally intended to shoot the film in Italy, production ultimately took place in Los Angeles.
+Many of the sets and costumes were repurposed from 1951's Quo Vadis, with several setpieces deconstructed, flown from Rome to California, and rebuilt on MGM's Culver City studio backlot.
+One historian has noted that, in the scenes set at Brutus's house, a bust of Emperor Hadrian — who was not born for another 120 years — gazes down at the proceedings.

 Houseman says they "decided to do it as a small production, not a spectacle; to do it for what it really is—the drama of a political power play."

 Casting

 Many actors in this film had experience in the play.
 John Gielgud had played Mark Antony at the Old Vic Theatre in 1930 and Cassius at the Shakespeare Memorial Theatre in Stratford-upon-Avon in 1950, James Mason had played Brutus at the Abbey Theatre in Dublin in the 1940s, and John Hoyt, who plays Decius Brutus, also played him in the Mercury Theatre's 1937 stage version.
 Gielgud later played the title role in the 1970 film with Charlton Heston, Jason Robards and Richard Johnson (as Cassius) and in a stage production directed by John Schlesinger at the Royal National Theatre.
 John Houseman, who had produced the famous 1937 Broadway version of the play starring Orson Welles and the Mercury Theatre, also produced the MGM film.
 By this time, however, Welles and Houseman had had a falling out, and Welles had nothing to do with the 1953 film.
-P. M. Pasinetti, Italian-American writer, scholar, and teacher at UCLA served as a technical advisor.
+P. M. Pasinetti, an Italian writer, scholar, and teacher at the University of California, Los Angeles, served as a technical advisor.